 With the upcoming release of the sixth installment, Halo: Infinite, fans have set some pretty high expectations for where they’d like to see 343 take Master Chief for his next adventure.
 Considering this will be the first new game since 2015’s Halo 5: Guardians, we’re all eager to see what the studio has been cooking up.

 Here we’ll be breaking down the latest news and rumors surrounding Halo: Infinite’s story and gameplay as well as details regarding the game’s release date and supported platforms.
 We’ll be keeping this story updated following any official announcements from Microsoft or 343 Industries, so make sure to check back for the latest news on the upcoming Xbox exclusive.

 Halo: Infinite Release Date and Platforms

 Microsoft’s E3 2019 press conference provided some clarification as to when we will be able to play Halo: Infinite, offering a “Holiday 2020” release window.
-While we’d prefer something more specific, in the meantime, we’ll have to work with what we have.
+While we would have preferred something more specific, in the meantime, we’ll have to work with what we have.
 At launch, Halo: Infinite will be available across all of Microsoft’s currently supported platforms, including Xbox One, the upcoming Xbox Series X, and Windows PC.

-Players who purchase Halo: Infinite on Xbox One can participate in Microsoft’s Smart Delivery program and receive an enhanced version of the game after upgrading to the Series X. Lastly, the game will be featured in the Xbox Game Pass library and included with Microsoft’s Play Anywhere initiative, which currently lets players access over 70+ titles on both Xbox One and Windows PC at no additional cost.
+Players who purchase Halo: Infinite on Xbox One can take part in Microsoft’s Smart Delivery program and receive an improved version of the game after upgrading to the Series X. Lastly, the game will be featured in the Xbox Game Pass library and included with Microsoft’s Play Anywhere initiative, which currently lets players access over 70+ titles on both Xbox One and Windows PC at no additional cost.